 The website uses responsive templates that re-arrange content according to the width of the screen you are using.
 This makes the content easier to read whether you are using a desktop PC, a tablet or a phone.

-Help with navigating our website
+Help with navigating our websites

 All pages contain a link to the home page by clicking on the University of Sunderland logo and all pages include a search box: both are found in the menu area at the top of the page.
 Breadcrumbs underneath the search box and above the page content can help users retrace steps through the site.